 - The eponymous monster of Sheb Wooley's "The Purple People Eater" only eats purple people.
-(In fact, this would imply that the monster itself may not necessarily be purple.)

 - The Each-uisge in myths of the British isles would take the form of a horse and lure children on to its back, where it would eat their insides — except for their kidneys or livers, which would float to the surface.